4 Times Square: 2010s to present

-The ESPN Zone restaurant closed in June 2010 following the financial crisis of 2007–2008.
+The ESPN Zone restaurant closed in June 2010 following the 2008 financial crisis.
 Around that time, Condé Nast signed a lease to relocate to the new One World Trade Center when that building was completed.
 The retail space remained vacant for over two years and, following a failed negotiation with Express, Inc., H&M agreed to lease the majority of the retail space in late 2012.
 H&M announced in August 2013 that it would install panels with its logo atop the building, and the H&M store opened that November.
 Condé Nast moved to One World Trade Center between November 2014 and January 2015.
 After the relocation, preservationists expressed concern that the Condé Nast cafeteria would be destroyed, since Skadden Arps had its own cafeteria.
 In early 2015, the Durst Organization indicated it would preserve the cafeteria but would have to find a tenant for it.

 Among the later tenants was Nasdaq, which in February 2018 moved its global headquarters to the building and extended the MarketSite lease.
 Nasdaq planned to expand MarketSite over the following three years; the expansion included a 10th-story event space with a 2100 ft2 terrace that would be able to accommodate 400 people.
 During the late 2010s, the Durst Organization renovated the building's main entrance and lobby for $140 million.
 In addition, the fourth-floor dining room was renovated for $35 million; after the renovation was completed in 2018, the dining room was opened to all of the building's tenants.
 The Durst Organization also installed beehives on the building's roof to create honey for the dining room.
 After the renovation, 4 Times Square had 45600 ft2 of amenity space.

 Skadden Arps itself planned to move out of Four Times Square by 2020, having signed a lease at One Manhattan West.
 The building's two major tenants had occupied nearly all the office space, and their departure would leave the building almost vacant.
 In the five years after Condé Nast's departure, the Durst Organization secured tenants for the publisher's former space.
 All of the old Condé Nast space had been leased by April 2019.
 Durst then refinanced the building with $900 million from JPMorgan Chase and Wells Fargo.
 The refinancing came after $650 million of commercial mortgage-backed securities, issued by UBS, had matured.
-The Durst Organization also planned to market the building as 151 West 42nd Street.
-By July 2022, the Durst Organization had leased our the last two vacant floors that Skadden Arps had occupied.
+The Durst Organization also planned to rebrand the building as 151 West 42nd Street.
+By July 2022, the Durst Organization had leased out the last two vacant floors that Skadden Arps had occupied.
+Durst refinanced the building in August 2025 with a $1.3 billion loan, receiving $146 million from the transaction.